-Old review: M Night Shyamalan opts for schlock over substance
+Old review: M. Night Shyamalan opts for schlock over substance

 These scenes also recall the much more full-bloodedly horrifying work of Hereditary and Midsommar director Ari Aster (which isn't helped by the presence of the son from Hereditary, Alex Wolff).
 A big part of Aster's style is the jarring editing and unnerving cinematography, to which Old seems to aspire but can't fully commit.

-These aren't the only cringey thing about Old.
+These aren't the only cringey things about Old.
 There's also Shyamalan's trademark stilted dialogue.
-A character turns out to be a famous rapper called -- I'm not kidding -- "Mid-Sized Sedan".
-And while the film prods at questions of race, it's jarring that a Black character is introduced and framed as a mute and menacing figure, a cheap and unpleasant ploy.
+A character turns out to be a famous rapper called -- I'm not kidding -- "Mid-Sized Sedan."
+And though the film prods at questions of race, it's jarring that a Black character is introduced and framed as a mute and menacing figure, a cheap and unpleasant ploy.

 Old taps into powerful and chilling fears about age and mortality, about your body failing you, about watching your parents crumple and fade and knowing you'll follow them all too soon.
 If only it knew what to do with that existential fear other than jump scares.
-Oh well; Life's a beach and then you die.
+Oh well; Life's a beach, and then you die.